AlchemyCMS/alchemy-guides/guides/pages.md

 Each page type (called `page_layout` in Alchemy) has a Rails view partial which is yielded on the Rails application layout (`app/views/layouts/application.html.erb`).

-All page layout partials live in the `app/views/alchemy/page_layouts` folder.
+All page type partials live in the `app/views/alchemy/page_layouts` folder.

 They are named after the pages `page_layout` you defined in the `page_layouts.yml` file.

 ::: warning NOTE
-If no page layout partial is found for a page, the `_standard.html.erb` layout gets rendered instead.
+If no page type partial is found for a page, the `_standard.html.erb` partial gets rendered instead.
 :::

 ### Template generator